Lisbon is a sun-kissed capital known as the “Queen of the Sea.”

 Day 4: Best Day Trips From Lisbon: Sintra or Obidos

-On day 4, it's time to venture out of Lisbon on a day trip.
-There are scads of possible day trips from Lisbon.
-But I’ve narrowed my itinerary down to two of my favorites UNESCO towns, Sintra and Obidos.
+I’ve narrowed this Lisbon itinerary down to two of my favorites UNESCO towns, Sintra and Obidos.

 The buildings are adorned with a heady mix of Gothic, Egyptian, Moorish, Neo-Manueline, and Renaissance features.
 Naturally, there are gothic turrets, gargoyles, and Masonic symbols.
 Quinta is divine.

-The dreamy UNESCO village of Obidos is perched fetchingly on a hill and encircled with stout medieval walls.
-It's well preserved whitewashed buildings are decorated with splashes of blue and yellow paint and vibrant bougainvilla.
+The town’s well preserved whitewashed buildings are decorated with splashes of blue and yellow paint and vibrant bougainvilla.
 You’ll be seduced by Obidos’ beauty and shabby chic romantic aura.